 The drone is an item that can be targeted and its statistics were previously determined when you created it.
 Once its stress has been depleted, the drone is destroyed and you may fabricate a new one.
+A drone can only be attached to the tech that fabricated it or unattached if it is able to operate independently.

 Drones-if capable-attack targets automatically, only requiring a supplemental action by the tech to select a specific target, else the drone attacks the most reasonable/obvious target.
-Attacks use the drone's Systems skill roll, Average (+1)-unless the quality was improved-versus an appropriate defense against with a Weapon: 2, presuming it has weapons!
-The power's range (above) is only to place the drone; a tech can operate a drone from multiple zones as long as they are within the scene via their omni-tool (or not at all if the drone is Independent).
+Attacks use the drone's Systems skill roll versus an appropriate defense against it with a Weapon: 2.
+The power's range (above) is only to place the drone; a tech can operate a drone from multiple zones as long as they are within the scene via their omni-tool (or not at all if the drone is independent).
 A drone acts immediately after the tech that created it.

 A drone exists through the duration of the scene or until destroyed.
-Deploying a second drone destroys the first, requiring fabricating on the same material to make the new unit.
+Deploying a second drone destroys the first, requiring fabricating of the same material to make the new unit.
 A drone, if fate points are spent, can be constructed with multiple types of attacks.